 TeamCity integration with cloud (IAAS) solutions allows TeamCity to provision virtual machines running TeamCity agents on-demand based on the build queue state.

 This page covers general information about the configuration of integration.
-For the list of currently supported solutions, refer to Available Integrations.
+For the list of currently supported solutions, refer to Available Integrations below.